sjultra/GPM/README.md

 # GPM (Git Platform Metrics )

 ## Overview
-This project provides an architecture for a development lifecycle tooling system aimed at collecting metrics from various Version Control Systems (VCS).
+This project provides an architecture for a development lifecycle tooling system aimed at collecting metrics from various Git Systems.
 The system will collect and store metrics from multiple Git platforms and allow for periodic analysis.

 Supported Platforms:
 1. Azure DevOps ADO SaaS